Type Conversions

 ├─────┼──────┼─────────┼─────────────────┼───────┼─────────────────────┤

-Any unknown or unsupported types are parsed as String
+Any unknown or unsupported types are parsed as Strings by default.

 NULL